 Support from the experts and trainers is also readily available.
 “If you need stuff answered or help, the trainers are more than welcoming to talk to and email.
 They get back to you quite quickly, which is good,” says David, who has kept up fairly regular contact with his trainer throughout his course.
 “Isobelle is my coordinator.
 She is very nice!
 I have gotten to know her a fair bit.”

 The freedom to study from home, with access to help whenever it’s needed, is important for students like David, who are balancing study with the demands of the workplace.
 In David’s case, it means being able to use his spare time to focus on the things that matter.
 “On my days off, I just stick around home.
 I own a house, so I’ve got to keep it maintained.
 I also DJ a couple of nights a week.”

 So what would David tell others about his online study experience?
 “I would definitely recommend Open Colleges.
 I have recommended it!”

-The Certificate IV in Design (specialising in Digital Design) is a nationally recognised qualification.
+The Diploma in Graphic Design is a nationally recognised qualification.
 The course has been custom-created by the Faculty of Creative Industry in collaboration with current leading design professionals to provide students with a unique glimpse into the many skills and talents they will need to be successful in the digital world.
-For more information about this and other courses, go to www.opencolleges.edu.au.